 If parents and teachers create a free account they will still have access to a number of useful resources that parents can access including:

-As we continue to learn at home, it is important our children are continuing to learn about how to be safe when online.
+As our children continue to learn remotely, it is important that they are continuing to learn about how to be safe when online.

 Think U Know have created some brilliant home learning activities to help children understand certain aspects of online safety.
 If you can, it would great to complete some of the activities at home with your child.